Increasing Your FICO Score for Home Ownership

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual having a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of someone having a stronger FICO score.

-We're used to working with all levels of FICO scores.
+We're used to working with all levels of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+There are ways to raise your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

 - Stay on top of payments.
-Your FICO score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt taking up the balance a single card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt transferred to a single card.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of Countryman Real Estate Associates, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Countryman Real Estate Associates, the loan application process can be a stress-free experience so you, too, can achieve home ownership.